 God wants us to put to death five areas that could attack our lives.
 If the goal of the Christian life is to bring our position into our experience, we should put these five areas to death.
-In our position we are dead with Christ but God wants us to make a corpse of specific sin.
+In our position, we are dead with Christ, but God wants us to e a corpse of specific sin.
 If we do this, spirituality will flourish.

-We died with Christ (3:3).
+We died with Christ (Co 3:3).
 How can we kill what is already dead?
 Verses 5-12 describe how we are to deal with the engine that produces sin: v.
 5, “put to death” the capacity to sin; v.
 9, strip off the old man; and in vv.
-10 and 12, put on the new man in order to represent the life of Christ.
+10 and 12, put on the new man to represent the life of Christ.
 The imagery moves from death to taking clothes on and off.

 “Therefore put to death your members which are on the earth”

-“Therefore” — on the basis of your positional truth (1:1-3:4) “put to death” the evil forces that pull you down.
+“Therefore” — based on your positional truth (Co 1:1-3:4) “put to death” the evil forces that pull you down.
 This paragraph extends from verse 5 to verse 11.
-In these verses we are to “put to death,” “put on” (v.10), “put off” (v.9).
+In these verses, e are to “put to death,” “put on” (v.10), “put off” (v.9).
 These are not suggestions; they are commands.
-The great obstacle to living for the “things above” is our “members which are on the earth” — the capacity within us which causes us to sin (Rom.
+The great obstacle to living for the “things above” is our “members which are on the earth” — the capacity within us, which causes us to sin (Rom.
 7:24).
 They are the corrupt desires of the mind that lead us away from God.
 God wants us to “put to death” or kill these members as we would kill a fly.
 God wants us to put out of commission the strength of sin in our lives.